-- Overall, we rate CAIR Right-Center biased based on conservative religious views (pseudoscience) that offset their left leaning civil rights positions.
-We also rate them Questionable based on use of poor or lack of sourcing, questionable funding from governments, and allegations of antisemitism and possible connections to terrorist organizations, though unproven.
+- Overall, we rate CAIR Right-Center biased based on conservative religious views (pseudoscience) that offset their left-leaning civil rights positions.
+We also rate them Questionable based on the use of poor or lack of sourcing, questionable funding from governments, and allegations of antisemitism and possible connections to terrorist organizations, though unproven.

 Reasoning: Poor Sourcing, Questionable Funding, Pseudoscience

 Founded in June 1994 by Nihad Awad, the Council on American-Islamic Relations (CAIR) is a Muslim civil rights and advocacy group.
-It is headquartered on in Washington, D.C., with regional offices nationwide.
-According to their about page “CAIR’s vision is to be a leading advocate for justice and mutual understanding.
+It is headquartered in Washington, D.C., with regional offices nationwide.
+According to their about page, “CAIR’s vision is to be a leading advocate for justice and mutual understanding.
 CAIR’s mission is to enhance understanding of Islam, protect civil rights, promote justice, and empower American Muslims.”
-CAIR also lists their 10 core principles that you can read here.
+CAIR also lists its 10 core principles that you can read here.

 Critics of CAIR, such as the United Arab Emirates, have accused it of pursuing an Islamist agenda and have claimed that the group is connected to Hamas, and the Muslim Brotherhood, claims which CAIR has rejected and described as an Islamophobic smear campaign.